colbyhoke/javascript-challenge/README.md

     * country
     * shape

-I did some extra handling:
+I did a little extra handling:
-* Let the enter key be a form submit
+* Make the enter key be a form submit
 * Format the city, state, and country values to look better
+* Replaced some html characters with the correct english characters that made it into the comments strings
-* If nothing is entered, then return the default state
+* If nothing is entered, return the default state
 * If no matches are found, alert the user and clear any evidence of a table